 - Full Screen

-- Clicking this button will maximize the floating window to make it occupy the whole screen.
-When maximized, the window will behave as usually.
+- Clicking this button will maximize the floating window to occupy the whole screen.
+When maximized, the window will behave as usual.
 This option is handy, for example, to display the countdown or time count when using a projector.

 - By clicking this button, you can apply the defined window settings to all new alarms, timers, and tasks.